Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

-In practice, the two-timescale stochastic gradient algorithm still performs remarkably well in this scenario.
-This is illustrated in Figure \ref{fig2}.
-In particular, the online parameter estimates generated by the algorithm are able to track the changes in the dynamic model parameters in real time (Figure \ref{fig2a}).
-Meanwhile, the measurement sensors still converge to their target locations (Figure \ref{fig2b}).
-It is worth noting that, while this simulation considers the case in which the model parameters change discontinuously in time, the algorithm is also able to track continuous changes in the model parameters (results omitted).
+In practice, the two-timescale stochastic gradient algorithm still performs remarkably well in this scenario (Figure \ref{fig2}).
+The online parameter estimates generated by the algorithm are able to track the changes in the dynamic model parameters in real time (Figure \ref{fig2a}), while the sensor placements update in response to changes in the time-varying weighted spatial locations (Figure \ref{fig2g}).